-Insulated water bottle: It is very hot for most parts of the country and some areas are very humid (Nauyaca Waterfalls, Manuel Antonio, Corcovado).
+Insulated water bottle: It is very hot and humid on the coasts.
 An insulated water bottle is the best thing in the world when you’ve been walking under a hot sun all day!
 Barra Honda and Rincon de la Vieja are one of the hottest and driest areas in Costa Rica so make sure to bring at least 2 liters of water.

 Micro fiber towel: When you’re dripping sweat, a micro fiber towel is amazing.
 Wipe the sweat off your face, cover yourself in the rain, wipe off sand.
-So many uses for one and we especially appreciated them when we were hiking in Corcovado!
+So many uses for one!
+We especially appreciated them when we were hiking in Corcovado!

 Hiking shoes: For most of these hikes, you don’t necessarily need tall hiking boots or shoes.
 You can wear closed toed hiking sandals (like these KEENs) to Nauyaca, Manuel Antonio, Rio Celeste, Rincon de la Vieja, hanging bridges, Cahuita and Arenal.
 Sturdy hiking shoes/boots are recommended for Chirripo and Barra Honda (if doing caves).
 You can read our post best shoes for Costa Rica for more information.